weso/CWR-DataApi/README.md

 # CWR Data Access API

-This projects offers a domain model for the CISAC CWR standard for Python applications.
+This projects offers a domain model for the CISAC CWR standard v2.1 for Python applications.

 CWR stands for Common Works Registration, and it is a common or standard format for the registration and revision of musical works, used by publishers and performing rights societies as a way to exchange musical works data.

+The CWR standard has been created by [CISAC][].

+But this API library is not related to them in any way and has been developed by [WESO][].

 ### Status
 The project is still in the development phase.